-It's been a little over a month since The White House hosted 100 of the most influential travel bloggers and digital media outlets in Washington, DC, to discuss the importance of study abroad and global citizenship.
+It has been a little over a month since The White House hosted 100 of the most influential travel bloggers and digital media outlets in Washington, D.C., to discuss the importance of study abroad and global citizenship.

 The experience was a whirlwind of networking, listening, and discussions while eating, drinking, and keeping my suit and shoes clean despite the winter rain.

-The study, volunteer, and work abroad programs often introduce traveling and living abroad for many young people.
+The study, volunteer, and work abroad programs often introduce young people to traveling and living abroad.
 They're the gateway drugs of the travel world.

 Table of Contents